Thin Ice by Sarah Dollard

 The pacing was also noticeably more uneven than the last two weeks, perhaps to its detriment, as the plot took 20 mins to really get going and then moved so fast it skipped over anything particularly interesting.
 The direction also seemed a bit flat compared to Lawrence Gough’s excellent work on the opening two stories.
 I didn’t dislike the episode (it has a certain simple charm) but I prefer slightly more substantial stories.

-Ultimately, the episode may have been better off ditching the monster entirely and just focusing on the unjust aspects of Georgian society – Bill and the Doctor’s reaction to the rampant equality was certainly the episode’s strong point – especially considering the whole ‘monster waste as fuel’ plot was a bit crap and didn’t go anywhere.
+Ultimately, the episode may have been better off ditching the monster entirely and just focusing on the unjust aspects of Georgian society – Bill and the Doctor’s reaction to the rampant inequality was certainly the episode’s strong point – especially considering the whole ‘monster waste as fuel’ plot was a bit crap and didn’t go anywhere.
 Lord Sutcliffe was also a very thinly drawn villain – lacking any real menace or interesting qualities.
 I guess the point was that he was a laughable figure, but after 3 episodes with weak or could’ve-been-better villains, I’m expecting the Doctor to face something more substantial next time.
 Fortunately, David Suchet’s Landlord looks set to provide just that…

 Rating: 3 out of 5